Hugomguima/Hugomguima/README.md

 <p align='center'>
-  A recent graduate of Computer Science at Faculty of Engineering of the University of Porto (FEUP).
+  A recent graduate of Computer Science at the Faculty of Engineering of the University of Porto (FEUP).
 </p>

 <p align='center'>
-  My preferred programing language is <strong>Java</strong> and I also have experience with Python, C, C++.
+  My preferred programing language is <strong>Java</strong> and I also have academic experience with Python, C, C++.
 C# (Unity), JavaScript/TypeScript, and HTML/CSS/PHP (with and without frameworks)
 </p>

 <p align='center'>